Brielle Biermann Gets Criticized For Putting Creepy Fan On Blast After Receiving Inappropriate Messages

-Brielle Biermann has had enough of one fan’s creepy comments as the 19-year-old publicly shared the inappropriate messages on Thursday.
+Brielle Biermann has had enough of one fan’s creepy comments, as the 19-year-old publicly shared the inappropriate messages on Thursday.

 Brielle posted a screenshot of NSFW direct messages she’s received on Twitter from a user currently named “Towel,” but who went by “Officer Patrick” previously.
 And no, the creep in question is not a real cop.
 The messages start with the “fan” telling Brielle he loves her, asking if she wants to go out, and saying he will buy her chicken nuggets.
 While that may seem innocent enough, things quickly took a downward (and NSFW) turn as Biermann continued to ignore the messages.

 The “fan” then makes a sexual suggestion to Brielle as he states “remember when you said you just trying to get your (expletive) licked?”
 A minute later, he asks if she wants to hang out and for her phone number.
 But it didn’t stop there, despite Brielle still not having responded, the person apologizes for coming off too strong as he states they can make out.
-But he quickly— and in the same message— says he meant “make up.”
+But he quickly — and in the same message — says he meant “make up.”

-Six minutes later the creepy dude adds “please respond.”
+Six minutes later, the creepy dude adds “please respond.”
 That’s when Brielle had had enough and shared the direct messages with all of her followers.

 i tried to protect you… its all out on the table now. perv! lmao https://t.co/bkI0NDYIXV